Get E-Book

 console.log(copy.ids.has(2));

-The clone preserves many built-in data shapes that JSON would flatten or drop: Date, Map, Set, typed arrays, ArrayBuffer, nested arrays, and plain objects.
+This preserves many built-in shapes that JSON would flatten or lose - Date, Map, Set, typed arrays, ArrayBuffer, nested arrays, and plain objects.
 It also handles cycles.

 const value = { name: 'root' };